Minimum wage statistics

-- Group 1, where national minimum wages were lower than EUR 500 per month in July 2018.
-The EU Member States in this group included: Bulgaria, Lithuania, Romania, Latvia, Hungary, Croatia, the Czech Republic, Slovakia and Poland; their national minimum wages ranged from EUR 261 in Bulgaria to EUR 480 in Slovakia and Poland.
+Group 1, where national minimum wages were lower than EUR 500 per month in January 2020.
+The EU Member States in this group included: Bulgaria, Latvia, Romania and Hungary; their national minimum wages ranged from EUR 312 in Bulgaria to EUR 487 in Hungary.

-- Group 3, where national minimum wages were at least EUR 1 000 per month in July 2018.
-The EU Member States in this group included: the United Kingdom, Germany, France, Belgium, the Netherlands, Ireland and Luxembourg; their national minimum wages ranged from EUR 1 464 in the United Kingdom to EUR 1 999 in Luxembourg.
+> - Group 3, where national minimum wages were at least EUR 1 000 per month in January 2020.
+The EU Member States in this group included: Spain, France, Germany, Belgium, the Netherlands, Ireland and Luxembourg; their national minimum wages ranged from EUR 1 050 in Spain to EUR 2 142 in Luxembourg.

+>

-For those EU Member States with national minimum wages that are outside of the euro area (Bulgaria, the Czech Republic, Croatia, Hungary, Poland, Romania and the United Kingdom), as well as EU candidate countries and the United States, the level of minimum wages and the ranking expressed in euro terms are influenced by the exchange rates that are used to convert from national currencies to euro.
+> For those EU Member States with national minimum wages that are outside of the euro area (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania), for the United Kingdom, as well as EU candidate countries and the United States, the level of minimum wages and the ranking expressed in euro terms are influenced by the exchange rates that are used to convert from national currencies to euro.

+>

-Minimum wages expressed in purchasing power standards
+> Minimum wages expressed in purchasing power standards